 To make this a little easier, let's take a look at the different elements we included in our example and review a few tips to keep in mind when creating a unique and engaging resource for your audience.

 Follow the steps to learn how each element of our cover page and checklist were created.
-Images used in the following examples are from Haute Chocolate's new Nutrition collection, released in July.
+Images used in the following examples are from Haute Stock's new Nutrition collection, released in July.

 1 / cover graphic

 We like to start with a cover graphic — this gives you the ability to stack your layout so you have a cover and then a peak of the worksheet or checklist below it.
 This allows your audience to see what’s to come without showing them the actual content of your download.
 If they want the whole document, they'll have to engage and actually download it, which is what you want to happen.

 Design Tip: Make sure you pick an image for the cover that has space to be able to insert a color block for the title and isn't too busy in the background, allowing the user to easily read the title.

 Once we picked our photo and placed it in Canva, we added a color block in the area where we wanted to add our company name.
 We made this color block a little bit transparent so that you could still see some of the image in behind.
 Experiment with transparency to see what effects you like best.